-If you want your lawn to stay healthy and respond quickly at the first whiff of spring, you’ll need to heed some winter irrigation advice.
+And if you want your lawn to stay healthy and respond quickly at the first whiff of spring, you’ll need to heed some winter irrigation advice.
 But as I’ve said before, there is no one-size-fits-all answer for everyone.

-But if you are just letting your St. Augustine, Bermuda or zoysia grass go dormant (as you should), here are some basics you and Sara can live by this winter.
+If you are letting your St. Augustine, Bermuda or zoysia grass go dormant (as you should), here are some basic watering rules to live by during the winter months.

 - Two or more months with no rain or irrigation can kill a lawn.

-- In the event of a freeze advisory, run your irrigation system a full day before it’s predicted to hit.
-That will fortify your plants, shrubs and flowers since it takes longer for well-watered plants to freeze.
-And be sure to protect your back-flow valve on the night of a freeze.
+- In the event of a freeze advisory, be sure to water deeply a full day before it’s forecast to hit to fortify your plants and flowers.
+It takes longer for well-watered plants to freeze.
+(Be sure you protect backflow valves on the night of a freeze, though.)

-If you put these protocols in place and follow my fertilization schedule, your yard will bounce back with quick results as early as February.
+If you put these protocols in place and follow my fertilization schedule, you’ll bounce back with quick results by late February.

 By the way, I’ve also been asked many times if watering grass with a hose and sprinklers is less expensive than using an irrigation system.
 Well, 23 years ago I was “hose dragger,” but today’s smart irrigation systems are more cost-effective than ever.
 Professionally designed systems use sensors that only allow watering when conditions require it, and studies have shown that proper irrigation can offer water bill savings of up to 20% every month, compared to watering with a garden hose and an impact sprinkler.
 The rotating nozzles in professional irrigation systems spread heavy droplets of water at a slower pace, which makes them more targeted and effective.
 Moreover, irrigation systems run on timers - if you forget to move a hose because you're engrossed in a football game on TV, you’ll wind up wasting money, not just water.